EVERY MOLECULE

 Cannabinoid pet health supplements, often referred to as just CBD, are commonly used for calming, hip and joint, digestive, or senior support.
 While these products are generally safe when crafted under the proper standards, there is a variety of CBD products on the market that contain potentially harmful ingredients such as THC, pesticides, or heavy metals.
 THC has shown negative side effects such as disorientation, hyperactivity, and nausea in pets.
 This is why the NASC quality seal is so important, along with a reputable team and science-first approach.

-While less than 0.3% of THC is non-psychoactive and considered safe for dogs, there are THC-free options, such as CHOU2 PHARMA, for pet parents who want that extra purity and assurance.
+While less than 0.3% of THC is non-psychoactive and considered safe for dogs, there are THC-free options, such as CHOU2 PHARMA / CHOU2 PET WELLNESS, for pet parents who want that extra purity and assurance.

 Mark Cushing leads CHOU2 PHARMA’s advocacy and legal efforts—working closely with his external network and Dr. Jeff Pollard—to improve the understanding, education and policy regarding cannabinoid pet health care.
 His focus is supporting veterinarians’ ability to discuss and recommend cannabinoid-based products within their practices.